-Office: Beaupre 117C (entrance to the Beaupre 117 office suite is inside room 115) Email: madon@uri.edu
+Office: Beaupre 117C (entrance to the Beaupre 117 office suite is inside room 115)

+Email: madon@uri.edu

 Office hours: My door is generally open, and students are welcome to stop by any time that I am in my office to ask if I am available.
 Appointments are not required but students with appointments receive priority for that time slot.
-Official office hour times for scheduled appointments will be listed on URI's Starfish Success Net.
+Official office hours for scheduled appointments will be on Tuesday, Wednesday, and Thursday, with specific times listed on URI's Starfish app.

 - Appointments can be made using Starfish and should be scheduled 24 hours in advance. - Students should not sign up for more than 2 consecutive time slots, but are welcome to stay longer if no one else needs assistance. - For appointments outside office hours, email me for availability or just stop by my office to see if I am available.
-While labs are in session in the spring, I will generally be on campus at least Tuesday Friday from 11:00am until the end of the 2:00pm lab sessions (earlier on Tuesday & Thursday for lecture and on Wednesday when the CHM 102 labs begin at 8:00am).